-Sonia Villanueva, originally from Fort Worth, Texas, is a sophomore at Indiana University studying horn performance with Professor Nelsen.
+Sonia Villanueva, originally from Fort Worth, Texas, is a Junior at Indiana University studying horn performance with Professor Nelsen.
 She graduated from Keller Central High School, where she was principal of the Wind Ensemble and a member of the TMEA region/area ensembles.
 She was also an active member of the Youth Orchestra of Greater Fort Worth and the Greater Dallas Youth Orchestra where she performed a six-concert tour across Germany in the summer of 2012.
 Prior to studying horn, she studied piano for four years and continues to play for fun.
 Aside from music she enjoys travelling, spending time with friends, working out, and aspires to run a half marathon.

 Emily Borra is a second year Masters student in Studio Seraphinoff.
 She is dual degree seeking student for a Masters of Music in Horn and Masters of Science in Education in Higher Education and Student Affairs.
 She holds a Jacobs General Fellowship and a Graduate Assistantship as the Graduate Supervisor of Ashton Residence Center.